thermalogic/Practices/P2/README.md

 ### 1. Example 7.2-5 Page4

-Refrigerant 134a is the working fluid in the vapor-compression refrigeration cycle that communicates thermally with
+Refrigerant 134a is the working fluid in an ideal vapor-compression refrigeration cycle that communicates thermally with

 * a cold region at -10°C